awm88/Search-Algorithms-Titanic-Keras-Deep-Learning/README.md

 I predicted the survival rate of the passengers.

 #Keras and Deep Learning Project
-This is image classification with the MNIST handwritten digits.
+This is image classification with the MNIST handwritten digits using Tensorflow and Keras.